openstack/openstack-ansible/doc/source/admin/upgrades/major-upgrades.rst

 .. warning::

-   |upgrade_warning| Test this on a development environment first.
+   Upgrading to master is not recommended.
+Master is under heavy development, and is not stable.
+Test this on a development environment first.

 .. _upgrading-by-using-a-script: